eileentyz/code-valley-python-game/README.md

 ### How to Play?

-1. Download and run the .exe build file.
+1. Download and run the .exe build file (under 'Build' folder).

 2. Log in with a username and password.

 3. Begin your Python journey!
+(Use WSAD or up down left right key to move)

 PS: Your data (username, coins, and progress) is saved automatically!